 AFA club de lecture

 Alliance Française d’Austin’s Club de Lecture is a French book club for reading enthusiasts who wish to read French and participate in discussions of French literature.
 Book discussion is conducted in French.
 Club de Lecture participation is for current AFA members.
 If you'd like to take part in Austin's French book club, join Alliance Française of Austin today!
-Club de Lecture meetings are held the fourth Saturday of the month from 2:00-3:15pm at Genuine Joe’s Coffee Shop, 2001 W Anderson Lane in Austin.
+Club de Lecture meetings are held the fourth Sunday of the month at our school at from 1:00-2:15pm in Room 203 at our school at 4101 Medical Parkway, Austin, 78756.
 All book discussion will be conducted in French.
+Feel free to bring a beverage and snack as we discuss the month’s selection.
 It is recommended that Club de Lecture members have at least an intermediate level of French proficiency to join book discussion.
 AFA members with lower levels of French are always welcome to attend and listen.

 Participants must supply their own books (paper or electronic).
 Most Club de Lecture book selections can be obtained through Amazon, Book People, or Schoenhof's Foreign Books.
 Please note that delivery of French-language book selections can take weeks to arrive - Club de Lecture participants are encouraged to order books well in-advance of Club de Lecture meeting dates.

 SEPTEMBER SELECTION: La Bête humaine by Emile Zola

 Join us to discuss La Bête humaine by Emile Zola.
 Club de Lecture is a members-only event.
 Become an AFA member today.